 Mistake: Eating it too quickly after cooking.

 For the best (and safest!) results, take a breather after you pop open the door and pull out the food.
-So no digging right into a steamy hot plate of grub, as having a little patience is better for your meal in the long-run.
+That means no digging right into a steamy hot plate of grub, as having a little patience is better for your meal in the long-run.

 "Let food rest after microwaving.
 That way, the heat will have time to even out," Lam says.